Can China become a 'peacemaker' in the Middle East? – DW – 04/27/2023

 China has been upping its diplomatic charm offensive in the Middle East in recent weeks, framing itself as a peacemaker between longstanding rivals in the region.

-After brokering a landmark deal, helping Iran and Saudi Arabia to re-establish diplomatic ties on April 6, Beijing is now trying to facilitate peace talks between Israel and Palestine.
+After brokering a landmark deal, helping Iran and Saudi Arabia to re-establish diplomatic ties on April 6, Beijing is now trying to facilitate peace talks between Israelis and Palestinians.

-He encouraged Israeli foreign minister Eli Cohen to resume peace talks with Palestine and said China is "ready to provide convenience for this."
+He encouraged Israeli Foreign Minister Eli Cohen to resume peace talks with Palestinians and said China is "ready to provide convenience for this."
 In a separate conversation with Palestinian Foreign Minister Riyad Al-Maliki, Qin reiterated Beijing's stance.

 According to a press release from the Chinese Ministry of Foreign Affairs, during a phone call with Qin, Riyad Al-Maliki "expressed appreciation of China's effort to facilitate the resumption of diplomatic relations between Saudi Arabia and Iran, saying that this demonstrates China's role as a responsible major country."